Examining tax behaviour

 The project is one of Professor Gemmell’s many strands of work as Chair in Public Finance, a position established in 2011 to build expertise in public finance and promote research, debate, policy analysis and advice on public finance matters.

-The Chair is currently sponsored by Victoria University, Inland Revenue, the Ministry of Education, the Treasury and the New Zealand Productivity Commission.
+The Chair is currently sponsored by Victoria University of Wellington, Inland Revenue, the Ministry of Education, the Treasury and the New Zealand Productivity Commission.

-Professor Gemmell contributes to Victoria’s ‘Advancing better government’ area of academic distinctiveness.
+Professor Gemmell contributes to the University’s ‘Advancing better government’ area of academic distinctiveness.

 In 2012, he won the New Zealand Institute of Economic Research’s New Zealand Economist of the Year Award for his “outstanding contributions to the advancement of economics and its applications in New Zealand”.